AllenCell/cvapipe_analysis/README.md

 **Folder: `local_staging/parameterization/representations/`**

-- `xx.tif`: Multichannels TIFF image with the cell representation.
+- `xx.tif`: Multichannels TIFF image with the cell PILR.

-### 6. Create aggregated parameterized intensity representations
+### 6. Create average PILRs
 ```
 cvapipe_analysis aggregation run
 ```

-This step aggregates multiple cell representations and morphs them into idealized shapes from the shape space.
+This step average multiple cell PILRs and morphs them into idealized shapes from the shape space.
 This step depends on step 5.

 Two output folders are produced by this step:

 **Folder: `local_staging/aggregation/repsagg/`**

 - `avg-SEG-TUBA1B-DNA_MEM_PC4-B5-CODE.tif`: Example of file generated.
-This represents the average parameterized intensity representation generated from segmented images of all TUBA1B cells that fall into bin number 5 from shape mode 4.
+This represents the average PILR from segmented images of all TUBA1B cells that fall into bin number 5 from shape mode 4.

 **Folder: `local_staging/aggregation/aggmorph/`**

-- `avg-SEG-TUBA1B-DNA_MEM_PC4-B5.tif`: Same as above but the representation has been morphed into the cell shape corresponding to bin number 5 of shape mode 4.
+- `avg-SEG-TUBA1B-DNA_MEM_PC4-B5.tif`: Same as above but the PILR has been morphed into the cell shape corresponding to bin number 5 of shape mode 4.

-### 7. Correlate parameterized intensity representations
+### 7. Correlate single-cells PIRL
 ```
 cvapipe_analysis correlation run
 ```

-This step correlates cells via their parameterized intensity representations.
+This step computes the pair-wise correlation between PILRs of cells.
 This step depends on step 5.

 One output folder is produced by this step:

 **Folder: `local_staging/correlation/values/`**

 - `avg-STR-NUC_MEM_PC8-1.tif`: Example of file generated.
-Correlation matrix of the average parameterized intensity representations for bin number 1 and shape mode 8.
+Correlation matrix of between PILRs of all cells that fall into bin number 1 and shape mode 8.
 - `avg-STR-NUC_MEM_PC8-1.csv`: Example of file generated.
 Provides the cell indices for the correlation matrix above.

 ### 8. Stereotypy analysis
 ```
 cvapipe_analysis stereotypy run
 ```
 This step calculates the extent to which a structure’s individual location varies.
 This step depends on step 5.

 Two output folders are produced by this step: